Sitting on the back deck requires a thick cardie and two blankets wrapped around you. It’s still only 13º out here.

 Of course the ‘not feeling at home’ is big and complex.

-OCEAN has an amazing ability to heal unhelpful patterns that might have gone through generations.
+Systemic Constellations have an amazing ability to heal unhelpful patterns that might have gone through generations.

 It gives insights, and helps you find your place in your family, your work, your community.
 Restlessness turns into restfulness.